The First Data Release of CNIa0.02 -- A Complete Nearby (Redshift <0.02) Sample of Type Ia Supernova Light Curves: Follow-up Instruments

-The LCOGT 1\,m telescopes have a standard Johnson-Cousins set ($UBVRI$) and an SDSS/PanSTARRS set ($ugrizy$) of filters.
-SMARTS/ANDICAM is equipped with standard KPNO-recipe Johnson-Kron-Cousins $BVRI$ filters.
-Commercial filters are used on the Post Observatory telescopes.
-Astrodon Photometrics $BV$\footnote{\url{https://astrodon.com/products/astrodon-photometrics-uvbri-filters/}} and Sloan $ri$\footnote{\url{https://astrodon.com/products/astrodon-photometrics-sloan-filters}} filters were used for the images in our sample.
-The filter set used for observations in this data release are compared to Landolt $BV$ \citep{Landolt1992} and the SDSS $ri$ \citep{Fukugita1996} standard bandpasses in Figure~\ref{fig:fset}.
+The instruments described above are the primary ones used for DR1.
+Their instrument specifications are listed in Table~\ref{tab:imager}.
+The filter set used for observations in DR1 are compared to Landolt $BV$ \citep{Landolt1992} and the SDSS $ri$ \citep{Fukugita1996} standard bandpasses in Figure~\ref{fig:fset}.